atBeatty/atBeatty.github.io/_posts/2020-11-08-a_first-time_rails_build.markdown

 With this in place, I ran into errors and found myself coding into a corner.
 One of the biggest flaws was that it was deleting multiple associated database entries when I built out the delete functionality.
 I actually learned quite a bit on the dynamics of how some of the Rails relationships work.

 I ended up starting over because I needed to come up with a stronger model/domain.
 Plants and Gardens were all too similar and it was hard to make either one the driving force of an App.

+I followed my gut and decided to start over with a database that functioned cleaner within the confines of all the various associations.
+I built out a productions app which allows a user to manage information on productions.
+These productions have a main producer and of course, a client, associated with it every time it is created.

+Overall, this truth holder, the productions table, is structured in a way where the has_many and has_many, through: relationships carry out meaningful behaviors and needs for the user.
+What's great about rails is that once I was comfortable with running migrations in the command line, it became easy to add and build to the existing framework.